Activated carbon: Environmental

 During early implementation of the 1974 Safe Drinking Water Act in the US, EPA officials developed a rule that proposed requiring drinking water treatment systems to use granular activated carbon.
 Because of its high cost, the so-called GAC rule encountered strong opposition across the country from the water supply industry, including the largest water utilities in California.
 Hence, the agency set aside the rule.
 Activated carbon filtration is an effective water treatment method due to its multi-functional nature.
 There are specific types of activated carbon filtration methods and equipment that are indicated – depending upon the contaminants involved.

+In wastewater treatment, granulated activated carbon filters are implemented as an additional treatment step for removal of organic micropollutants such as pharmaceutical products, many of which are not entirely removed in traditional wastewater treatment processes.
+Pollutants adsorb to the activated carbon granules and are then degraded by microorganisms on the filters.

 Activated carbon is also used for the measurement of radon concentration in air.

+Biomass waste-derived activated carbons were also successfully used for the removal of caffeine and paracetamol from water.

 Agricultural

 Activated carbon (charcoal) is an allowed substance used by organic farmers in both livestock production and wine making.
 In livestock production it is used as a pesticide, animal feed additive, processing aid, nonagricultural ingredient and disinfectant.
 In organic winemaking, activated carbon is allowed for use as a processing agent to adsorb brown color pigments from white grape concentrates.

 It is sometimes used as biochar.